 Cures Liver Damage

-Liver damage leads to the various liver diseases which are caused due to the excessive consumption of alcohol, anemia, malnutrition, infection and hepatotoxic drugs.
+Liver damage leads to various liver diseases that are caused due to the excessive consumption of alcohol, anemia, malnutrition, infection, and hepatotoxic drugs.
 Pear contains hepatoprotective agents.
-Thus, it helps to effectively treat liver ailments like hepatic cirrhosis, fibrosis and liver inflammation.
+Thus, it helps to effectively treat liver ailments like hepatic cirrhosis, fibrosis, and liver inflammation.

 Lowers Risk Of Allergic Reactions